arehmandev/Terraform.Vault-Consul/README.md

     34.253.133.165
 ]

+Go to any of these IPs on port 8500 to see the Consul UI

 ```

 After provisioning, it is possible to login to one of the client nodes via SSH using the IP address output from Terraform.